wotakumoe/wotaku/faq.md

 :::

 :::details Can I stream torrent files?
-You *can* stream torrent files (by downloading the files sequentially).
+You *can* stream torrent files.

 ### Android
 [Kuukiyomi](https://github.com/LuftVerbot/kuukiyomi) & [Himitsu](https://github.com/RepoDevil/Himitsu/) can stream torrents from various sources including Nyaa.si.
 For that, install the Torrentio extension.
 You can customize good amount of things in extension settings.
+[Miru](https://miru.watch/) can also stream torrents however it's paid on Android/AndroidTV.

 ### PC
 There are a few listed in [**software page**](/software.md#anime-streaming-2).
 [Miru](https://miru.watch/) is the most feature-rich one.
-You can also [qBittorrent](https://www.qbittorrent.org/), [TorrServer](https://github.com/YouROK/TorrServer) & [WebTorrent](https://webtorrent.io/).
+You can also [qBittorrent](https://www.qbittorrent.org/) with sequential download, [TorrServer](https://github.com/YouROK/TorrServer) & [WebTorrent](https://webtorrent.io/).
 You can read the info tab below the software list for How-to.

 :::